-I just read a question posted to a reporter news feed about wanting opinions from animal professionals on the topic of dressing dogs up… Okay, so this just happened to fall on the birthday of my beautiful, handsome, lovely, love of my life, baby boy Poncho!
+I just read a question posted to a reporter news feed about wanting opinions from animal professionals on the topic of dressing dogs up… Okay, so this just happened to fall on the birthday of my beautiful, handsome, lovely, love of my life, baby boy, Poncho, the original inquisitive canine.
 Of ALL days!
 Why today???
-Today is one of those days I’m going wear my “dog mom” hat – not my professional certified pet dog trainer, dog behavior counselorhat!
+Today is one of those days I’m going wear my “dog mom” hat – not my certified professional dog trainer hat.

-My answer to that: I have no idea what they’re thinking.
+My answer to that is, I have no idea what they’re thinking.
 Therefore I’m not sure if they hate it or not.
-I know that when I dress Poncho in clothing that he’s not used to, like his fuzzy green birthday hat, or lobster costume, I head down the “creating pleasant associations” path, and feed him little bits of yummy high-value treats while he’s wearing them.
+I know that when I dress Poncho in any style of clothing that is new to him and/or he’s not used to, like his fuzzy green birthday hat, or lobster costume, I head down the “creating pleasant associations” path, and feed him little bits of yummy high-value treats while he’s wearing them.
 This way, he’ll learn to love the outfits!
 Classical conditioning is a wonderful thing!

 As for the latter part of the question, “Is it cruel?”
 That all depends upon the motivation of whomever is dressing the dog up.
 If the person is intending to hurt, humiliate (intentionally), bully, coerce, or intimidate the dog in question, then “yes” I do think it’s cruel.
-If the person is doing it to have fun, provide love, attention, and steak for their dog, then why not?
+If the person is doing it so the dog has a great time, so they have fun together and bond, to provide love, attention, and steak for their dog, then why not?
 Just like when my parents dressed me in striped pants and paisley shirts – they weren’t cruel, it was the 70’s.